High Potential Regions for Electric Truck Deployments

 Commercial trucking is an essential industry, particularly to support health care, the food system, and e-commerce order fulfillment in this time of COVID-19.
 Shifting to electric vehicles is crucial to reduce transport sector greenhouse gas emissions.

-The report identifies five high-priority regions for regional haul electric truck deployments: Northern and Southern California, the Texas Triangle, Cascadia, the Rocky Mountain Front Range, and the Northeast.
+The report identifies eight high-priority regions for regional haul electric truck deployments: Northern and Southern California, the Texas Triangle, Cascadia, (stretching from Portland, Oregon through Seattle and into Vancouver, Canada), the Colorado Front Range, the Northeast U.S., the Greater Toronto Area, and Greater Montreal.
 NACFE and RMI have long championed regional haul trucking operations as the segment best suited to be early adopters of battery electric trucks.
-This is due to its relatively short-haul nature—typically less than 300 miles per day—and return-to-base operations, which make charging infrastructure buildout relatively straightforward.
+This is due to its relatively short-haul nature—typically less than 300 miles / 480 kilometers per day—and return-to-base operations, which make charging infrastructure buildout relatively straightforward.
 Regional haul is also well-suited to the range of electric trucks currently on the market.

 The report also examines how cooperation between trucking fleets and multiple stakeholders is critical to success:

-- State, city, and utility incentives are crucial for encouraging trucking fleets to switch from diesel-fueled to electric trucks.
+- Provincial, state, city, and utility incentives are crucial for encouraging trucking fleets to switch from diesel-fueled to electric trucks.

 - Trucking fleets can partner with local technical schools and colleges to find and train staff to drive, manage, and service electric trucks, creating local economic opportunity and job creation in a green economy.